espressif/esp-idf/docs/en/security/secure-boot-v1.rst

 - Verification on update: When enabled, the signature is automatically checked whenever the esp_ota_ops.h APIs are used for OTA updates.
 If hardware secure boot is enabled, this option is always enabled and cannot be disabled.
 If hardware secure boot is not enabled, this option still adds significant security against network-based attackers by preventing spoofing of OTA updates.

 - Verification on boot: When enabled, the bootloader will be compiled with code to verify that an app is signed before booting it.
 If hardware secure boot is enabled, this option is always enabled and cannot be disabled.
-If hardware secure boot is not enabled, this option doesn't add significant security by itself so most users will want to leave it disabled.
+If hardware secure boot is not enabled, this option does not add significant security by itself so most users will want to leave it disabled.

 .. _signed-app-verify-howto:

 How To Enable Signed App Verification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Open :ref:`project-configuration-menu` -> Security features -> Enable :ref:`CONFIG_SECURE_SIGNED_APPS_NO_SECURE_BOOT`
+1. Open :ref:`project-configuration-menu` > Security features > Enable :ref:`CONFIG_SECURE_SIGNED_APPS_NO_SECURE_BOOT`

 2. "Bootloader verifies app signatures" can be enabled, which verifies app on boot.

 3. By default, "Sign binaries during build" will be enabled on selecting "Require signed app images" option, which will sign binary files as a part of build process.
 The file named in "Secure boot private signing key" will be used to sign the image.

-4. If you disable "Sign binaries during build" option then you'll have to enter path of a public key file used to verify signed images in "Secure boot public signature verification key".
+4. If you disable "Sign binaries during build" option then you will have to enter path of a public key file used to verify signed images in "Secure boot public signature verification key".
    In this case, private signing key should be generated by following instructions in :ref:`secure-boot-generate-key`; public verification key and signed image should be generated by following instructions in :ref:`remote-sign-image`.

 Advanced Features